alexpasmantier/television/CONTRIBUTING.md

 ### Contributing a new channel

+`television` is built around the concept of _channels_.

-Channels are just structs that implement the `OnAir` trait.
+From a technical standpoint, channels are structs that implement the `OnAir` trait defined in `crates/television-channels/src/channels.rs`.

-As such, channels can virtually be anything that can respond to a user query and return a result under the form of a list of entries.
-This means channels can be anything from conventional data sources you might want to search through (like files, git repositories, remote filesystems, environment variables etc.) to more exotic implementations that might inclue a REPL, a calculator, a web browser, search through your spotify library, your email, etc.
+They can be anything that can respond to a user query and return a result under the form of a list of entries.
+This means channels can be anything from conventional data sources you might want to search through (like files, git repositories, remote filesystems, environment variables etc.) to more exotic implementations that might include a REPL, a calculator, a web browser, search through your spotify library, your email, etc.

+As mentioned in [Project structure](#project-structure) `television` uses [crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html) for its different subcomponents (_previewers_, _channels_, _utils_, etc).

-When contributing a new channel, you should create a new module in the `television_channels` crate with a new struct for your channel that implements the `OnAir` trait.
+When contributing a new channel, you should create a new module in the `television_channels` crate with a new struct for your channel and ensure that it implements the `OnAir` trait defined in [crates/television-channels/src/channels.rs](crates/television-channels/src/channels.rs)

 ```rust
 // crates/television-channels/src/channels/my_new_channel.rs